HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/DX_Search_and_Search_Center.md

     ![Properties Sections](./images/collections_configure_content_sources.png)

     In the **Documents** column of the table, the new number, or number of changed documents can be found.
 It may still show 0 in the column, if the crawler has not run yet.
-With the start of the crawler you may see then that the number increases to 1 due to the WCM document that was created in [Part 2](#part2).
+With the start of the crawler you may see then that the number increases to 1 due to the WCM document that was created in [Step 2](#step-2-create-a-sample-document-that-contains-metadata).
 Make sure that the new document is already crawled by clicking the **start Crawler** button at minimum once.

 ### Step 8: Use the Search Center to search for the newly created Document